walterfreeman/phy211/index.md

 ### Practice Exam 3

-Here is <a href="practice-exam-3-2023.pdf">practice exam 3</a>.
+Here is <a href="practice-exam-3-2023.pdf">practice exam 3 part 1</a> and <a href="practice-exam-3-2023-part2.pdf">part 2</a>.
 I will post the solutions after the review session Sunday (most likely after I get home from rehearsal afterward, so around 9 pm).

 ### Theoretical review of Unit 3